 We need to implement User Interface Design practices because it is natural for all of us to 1) miss what is in plain sight 2) see the same things differently than others 3) assign different meaning to what we see based on personal experiences, the context of the current situation, and the reason we are paying attention to whatever we are focusing on.

-Some may think User Interface Design is a waste of time, money and resources because what is being scrutinized is obvious, common sense, or impossible to miss – to them.
+Some may think User Interface Design is a waste of time, money, and resources because what is being scrutinized is obvious, common sense, or impossible to miss – to them.
 The danger in this argument is when those making it are not educated or even aware of the role our brain and perceptions play in the construction of reality.
 When feedback surfaces to fix what isn’t working, those who lack reference to the psychological and biological limitations of our visual nature erroneously apply blame to users instead of themselves.
 This type of response is what keeps companies from forming tighter bonds with existing and potential customers.
-The financial implications of disconnects that cause people to abandon the start of a relationship or a completion of a transaction can be enormous to companies that do not invest in optimal User Interface Design.
+The financial implications of disconnects that cause people to abandon the start of a relationship or completion of a transaction can be enormous to companies that do not invest in optimal User Interface Design.

 While all problems related to User Interface Design cannot be corrected with a simple blog, shedding light on its existence could help increase higher quality, human-computer interactions.
-Here are a few suggestions making User Interface Design a standard practice in your process.
-1) acknowledging that just because something is overt and unmistakable to people working closely on a project, does not make it so for the rest of the world.
+Here are a few suggestions for making User Interface Design a standard practice in your process.
+1) acknowledging that just because something is over and unmistakable to people working closely on a project, does not make it so for the rest of the world.
 2) design is a means to an end, not an end unto itself.
-If design does not serve a purpose of facilitation, it is misdirected and flawed.
+If the design does not serve the purpose of facilitation, it is misdirected and flawed.
 Recognize that design has a functional value, not just aesthetic significance.
-3) User Interface Design challenges ivory tower thinking of a single point of view by ensuring perspectives outside the development team are included throughout the development of a website, application or product.
+3) User Interface Design challenges ivory tower thinking of a single point of view by ensuring perspectives outside the development team are included throughout the development of a website, application, or product.

 While following the guidelines of User Interface Design can not guarantee success, the omission of its influence diminishes the probability.